Traffic Impact Study

 Orange Farms Shopping Center – Traffic Impact Study

 The proposed shopping center is located in Orange Farms, Johannesburg.
-The developer appointed Koleko to conduct a traffic impact study for the proposed development.
-The study investigated the impact of the additional traffic generated from the proposed shopping center on the immediate surrounding road network.
-The study determined the need for road upgrades to mitigate the anticipated traffic impact.
+The developer appointed Koleko for the proposed development.
+The study investigated the impact of the proposed shopping center on the immediate surrounding road network.
+The study determined the need for road upgrades.

 Van Riebeeck Street Closure – Traffic Impact Study